 Is Udemy Legit?

-In fact, Udemy has been nominated for and won awards in the past.
-It has also consistently been mentioned by well-known publications such as Forbes and Mashable.
+In fact, Udemy has been nominated for and won awards in the past, It’s a trusted learning resource for educating employees at giant companies like Samsung, AT&T, Cisco, and Citibank, and it’s also consistently mentioned by well-known publications such as Forbes and Mashable.

 Who Should Use Udemy?

 With Udemy’s vast and diverse course library, there’s no limit to what you can learn on the platform.
 We also like that Udemy courses are available at varying levels of difficulty, which means that students of any skill level or experience can find a course that suits them.

 So who exactly is Udemy for?
 Udemy is for people who want to:

 - Gain skills to find a job or further their careers